Sukanya807/Advanced_Excel_for_Analysts/README.md

 # Advanced_Excel_for_Analysts

-Advanced Excel Formulas and Functions
+## Purpose

+The purpose of this repository is to practice Advanced funcations and formulas on MS Excel.